wp-plugins/multimedia-customer-feedback/readme.txt

 * Photo customer feedback/testimonial/experience/review/survey/suggestion
 * Text customer feedback/testimonial/experience/review/survey/suggestion
 * Mobile device friendly, tested on iOS and Andriod phone and tablet
-* No mobile app installation required for multimedia capture
+* No mobile app installation required for capturing multimedia in real-time
-* HTML5 doctype
+* HTML5 doctype, mobile and mobile ready
-* Visual presentation never leave your webpage
+* Visual presentation never leaving your webpage
 * Shortcode on WordPress-based sites or short URL on anywhere
 * Watermark protection of digital contents
 * Instant notification and real-time transaction processing
 * Single button nicely working with contact us or customer survey form or customer email communication
 * Easy customer engagement and customer retention with reward through social media and from anywhere
 * PayPal payments, fast and secure
-* One-minute installation through WP
+* One-minute installation through WordPress plugin installer

 == Installation ==

 1. Upload the whole folder to the /wp-content/plugins/ directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. Go 'Settings'->'General'->'Multimedia Customer Feedback' to add your business alias created at http:///www.grabimo.com
+3. Go **Settings->General->Multimedia Customer Feedback** to add your business alias created at http:///www.grabimo.com

 = Use Shortcode =
 * on PHP file, `<?php echo do_shortcode('[grab-multimedia-feedback]'); ?>`